Hellier (TV series)

 Hellier is a digital documentary series directed by Karl Pfeiffer, under the banner of Planet Weird, that aims to explore a string of synchronicities that take place in Hellier, Kentucky.
 The first season, which consisted of five episodes, was released for free on January 18, 2019, on YouTube and other platforms on a pay-what-you-want model.
 The second season, which consisted of ten episodes, was released first on Amazon Prime Video on November 29, 2019, and later on YouTube on December 13, 2019.

 Season one

-The first season began when a team of paranormal investigators received a report on hobgoblins in Hellier, Kentucky.
-After a series of emails with an alleged doctor by the name of David, the team traveled to Hellier to investigate the doctor's claims.
-After thorough investigation, they found that no one in the town had ever heard of the doctor and that records of him did not exist.
-They also began receiving messages from a mysterious Terry Wriste who goads them to investigate further.
+A team of paranormal investigators received a report related to the Kelly–Hopkinsville encounter, taking place in 1955.
+After a series of emails exchanged with an alleged doctor, "David", the team traveled to Hellier, Kentucky to investigate.
+They found that no one in Hellier had heard of the doctor, and records showed that he did not exist.
+They also began receiving messages from a mysterious "Terry Wriste" who goaded them to investigate further.